 The Romans, however, had a year of 304 days divided into 10 months, with 8 day weeks.
 The year began in March, named after the God Mars who was regarded as an ancestor of the Roman people through his sons Romulus and Remus.
 March marked a return to the active life of farming, military campaigning, and sailing and was densely packed with religious observances.
 Julius Caesar made huge changes to the year, replacing it with a solar calendar which began on January 1st and ended on December 31st and was divided by 12 months.
 It was introduced in 46 BC, becoming known as the Julian calendar which remained in almost universal use in Europe until 1582.

-The Islamic calendar was based on the prohibition of intercalation (nasi’) by Muhammad, in Islamic tradition dated to a sermon held on 9 Dhu al-Hijjah AH 10, or 6th March 632 AD in the Julian calendar.
+The Islamic calendar was based on a sermon by Muhammad held on 9 Dhu al-Hijjah AH 10, or 6th March 632 AD in the Julian calendar.
 Here, Muhammad named four ‘forbidden months’ where battles were forbidden.
 This calendar was still based on a 12 month year, however.

 The ancient calendars of the Maya were the most complex of all the ancient calendars.
-The Maya had 2 years, the 260-day Sacred Round, or tzolkin, and the 365-day Vague Year, or haab.
-The Sacred Round was used to determine important activities related to the gods and humans: name individuals, predict the future, decide auspicious dates for battles, marriages, and so on.
+The Maya had 2 different years which ran simultaneously: the 260-day Sacred Round, or tzolkin, and the 365-day Vague Year, or haab.
+The Sacred Round was used to determine important activities related to the gods and humans such as naming individuals, predicting the future, deciding auspicious dates for battles, marriages, and so on.
 The Sacred Round had 2 cycles within it – the numbers 1 – 13 that would be coupled with 20 different day names.
 Both the cycles of numbers and names were repeated, bringing different combinations each ‘month’.
-The Vague Year, whilst similar in number of days to our modern year, consisted of 18 months with 20 days, and an unlucky 5-day period at the end of the year.
+The Vague Year, meanwhile, had a similar number of days to our modern year and consisted of 18 months with 20 days, and an unlucky 5-day period at the end of the year.
 This calendar was based on the solar year, and governed the seasons and agriculture.

 Today, the most widely used civil calendar in the world is the Gregorian calendar.
 Whilst the Julian calendar solved many problems, in 1582 reforms were introduced by Pope Gregory XIII to compensate for the fact that the system used by the Julian calendar added about three days every four centuries, making time slightly off.
-The Gregorian calendar has the same months and month lengths as the Julian calendar, but years evenly divisible by 100 are not leap years, except that years evenly divisible by 400 remain leap years.
+The Gregorian calendar has the same months and month lengths as the Julian calendar, but introduced leap years every four years which add an extra day.
+Years evenly divisible by 100 are not leap years, whilst years evenly divisible by 400 remain leap years.

 Today, it is unlikely that our calendar will change much in future.
 Whilst we consider calendars to be fairly free from politics, as with most things, even time can be politicised.
 One famous example is the French Republican Calendar, introduced during the French Revolution.
 Between late 1793 to 1805, the French government used this revolutionary calendar designed in part to remove all religious and royalist influences from the calendar, and was part of a larger attempt at decimalisation in France.
 Years were dated from the first year of the republic, with the beginning of each year set at midnight, beginning on the day the apparent autumnal equinox falls at the Paris Observatory.
 There were still 12 months, but they were divided into three 10-day weeks, whilst a day was divided into 10 hours, each hour 100 minutes, and each minute 100 seconds.
 The calendar was abolished in 1805 by Napoleon due to the difficulties of using the new calendar and its unpopularity amongst citizens.